 Family Search partnered with other genealogy websites in 2014.
 This means that even more records are available for you to use for your research.

-Three of the world’s biggest genealogy such as Ancestry, FindMyPast and MyHeritage are linked to Family Search.
+Three of the world’s biggest genealogies such as Ancestry, FindMyPast, and MyHeritage are linked to Family Search.

-However, please note that in order to gain full access to these external records you will need to be a subscribing member to these sites.
+However, please note that to gain full access to these external records you will need to be a subscribing member to these sites.

 There is also a connection between Family Search and Billion Graves.
 This site, as the name suggests, contains a photo collection of a billion graves.

 This genealogy site allows you to search for the graves of your ancestors.
 And in doing so you can get even more vital clues to help you with your research.

 The best part about this partnership is that you do not need to leave Family Search to use these external resources.